DubiousCactus/retina/README.md

 in C++17 (or trying to be).
 The only required dependency is ffmpeg (libavutil, libavformat, libavcodec, libswscale) for the video decoding bit.
-It was written to be easily readable (yes I'm looking at you OpenCV) and understandble, while trying to achieve decent performance.
+It was written to be easily readable (yes I'm looking at you OpenCV) and understandable, while trying to achieve decent performance.
 Technically, it could be built for embedded platforms as well if you don't need video decoding.